-DISCHARGE PARAMETERS - BOD5, TSS, Ammonia, pH, Oil & Grease, are E. coli are conventional pollutants found in domestic wastewater.
+DISCHARGE PARAMETERS - BOD5, TSS, Ammonia, pH, Oil & Grease, E. coli, Total Phosphorus, and Total Kjeldahl Nitrogen, and Nitrite + Nitrate are conventional pollutants found in domestic wastewater.
 These parameters shall be monitored at least once during the discharge event.
 Additional monitoring may be required by the Department on a case-by-case basis.
 All samples shall be collected as grab samples. pH samples cannot be preserved and must be sampled in the field.